Academic Council

 Upcoming Events

-The SOGC is looking forward to welcoming you to an in-person program (with a virtual option) for the 2024 Annual and Clinical Scientific Conference in vibrant Edmonton, Alberta!
+The SOGC is looking forward to welcoming you to an in-person program (with a virtual option) for the 2026 Annual and Clinical Scientific Conference in beautiful Ottawa, Ontario!
 The ACSC is the premier continuing medical education event in Canada for obstetrics and gynaecology, bringing together the largest gathering of health care professionals working in the field of women’s health.
-Our Education & Innovation Committee has been working hard on afternoon of Academic Sessions, which will be held on Thursday, June 13th as part of the conference.
-You can view the full program day-by-day here.

 Medical Student Program

-The next medical student program will be held in-person at ACSC from June 11-13th in Edmonton, Alberta!
+The SOGC is proud to host a virtual Medical Student Program in January every year, as well as to include a Medical Student track in-person at ACSC in June.
 This program is designed to benefit medical students by exposing them to hands-on workshops and seminars that enhance their awareness and understanding of the profession of obstetrics and gynaecology.
-It is an excellent opportunity to learn about hot topics, ‘a day in the life’ of an obstetrician gynaecologist, to present a scientific or artistic poster, and to build networks and relationships.

 Awards